amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

       35   50                         35
 ```

-We are removing node 40 that has 2 children (35 and 50).
+We are removing node 40, that has two children (35 and 50).
 We replace the parent's (30) child (40) with the child's right child (50).
 Then we keep the left child (35) in the same place it was before, so we have to make it the left child of 50.

 Another way to do it to remove node 40, is to move the left child (35) up and then keep the right child (50) where it was.